mwpastore/sinja/README.md

 end
 ```

-You may define a `before_<action>` helper (in the namespace scope or any of
+You may define an ordinary helper method named `before_<action>` (in the
-its parent scopes) that takes the same arguments as the corresponding block:
+resource or relationship scope or any parent scopes) that takes the same
+arguments as the corresponding block:

 ```ruby
 helpers do